anandts88/ember-validator/README.md

   * `before` - Validates property is before target date
   * `beforeSame` - Validates property is before or same as target date
   * `same` - Validates property is same as target date
+  * `notSame` - Validates property is not same as target date
   * `after` - Validates property is after target date
   * `afterSame` - Validates property is after or same as target date